iazarny/gitember/README.md

 ## Plans

- * Mac M1 support
+ * Add full text search
+ * Add search in open files
+ * Add annotation
  * Integration with git providers, at least with github
- * Add fuul text search